rust-lang/reference/src/items/enumerations.md

 > _EnumItemDiscriminant_ :
 > &nbsp;&nbsp; `=` [_Expression_]

-An _enumeration_ is a simultaneous definition of a nominal [enumerated type] as well as a set of *constructors*, that can be used to create or pattern-match values of the corresponding enumerated type.
+An *enumeration*, also referred to as *enum* is a simultaneous definition of a nominal [enumerated type] as well as a set of *constructors*, that can be used to create or pattern-match values of the corresponding enumerated type.

 Enumerations are declared with the keyword `enum`.